vaadin-miki/super-fields/superfields/README.md

 ## Date fields

-### `SuperDatePicker`
+### `SuperDatePicker` and `SuperDateTimePicker`

-Fully localised `DatePicker` that fetches month names and weekday names from Java `Locale`.
+Fully localised `DatePicker` and `DateTimePicker` that fetch month names and weekday names from Java `Locale`.
 Those settings can be overwritten by resource bundle named `superdatepickeri18n`.

+Both components behave funky when changing locale at runtime if their calendars were already shown.
+That is mostly due to some weird caching on the client side and is also a Vaadin bug.

+## Select fields

+### `ItemGrid`

+A highly configurable grid that allows single selection.
+Each cell in the grid corresponds to one item (in contrast to Vaadin `Grid`, which displays one item per row).